 CCM recipient processing checks the authentication and integrity of the frame body and the AAD as

 well as decrypting the frame body.
+A MIC check is performed by comparing the received MIC with a MIC calculated as described in 12.5.3.3 (CCMP cryptographic encapsulation).
 The plaintext is returned only if the MIC check is successful.

 Change P2619L1 as follows:

-The GCM recipient processing checks the authentication and integrity of the frame body and the AAD as well as decrypting the frame body.
+GCM recipient processing checks the authentication and integrity of the frame body and the AAD as well as decrypting the frame body.
+A MIC check is performed by comparing the received MIC with a MIC calculated as described in 12.5.5.3 (GCMP cryptographic encapsulation).
 The plaintext is returned only if the MIC check is successful.

 CID 4091